 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at email@example.com

-The Tablas Creek Vineyard 2017 Tannat is Tablas Creek’s fifteenth bottling of this traditional varietal from South-West France, known principally in the Pyrenees foothills appellation of Madiran, but originally native to the Basque region.
-The Tannat grape has intense fruit, spice, and tannins that produce wines capable of long aging, and it is traditionally blended with Cabernet Sauvignon or Cabernet Franc.
+The Tablas Creek Vineyard 2017 Tannat is Tablas Creek’s sixteenth bottling of this traditional varietal from South-West France, known principally in the Pyrenees foothills appellation of Madiran, but originally native to the Basque region.
+Tannat typically has intense fruit, spice, and tannins that produce wines capable of long aging.

 - Adelaida District Paso Robles